-Type 2 diabetes is a rapidly increasing health problem related to our increasingly poor modern diets.
+Type 2 diabetes is a rapidly growing health problem related to our increasingly poor modern diets.
 Blood glucose levels are particularly important for diabetics to keep under control.
 To this end pharmaceutical drugs are usually prescribed.

-It’s important to note at this point but I’m not advising anyone to go off drugs given to them by their doctor.
+It’s necessary to note at this point but I’m not advising anyone to go off drugs given to them by their doctor.
 Diabetes is a serious, often life-threatening disease and needs to be treated as such.

 Cholesterol Reduction and Heart Disease